ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 As part of the [latest update](https://blog.scottlogic.com/2025/09/04/technology-carbon-standard-update-4-sept.html) of the [Technology Carbon Standard](https://www.techcarbonstandard.org/), the Sustainability Team at Scott Logic added a new category focusing on content.

 Whilst the standard previously focused on hardware and software, content has emerged as a distinct and substantial source of carbon emissions that deserves its own analysis.
-Despite its growing environmental impact, content traditionally received less attention.
+Despite its growing environmental impact, content has traditionally received less attention.
 As organisations produce and distribute content at exponential scales, the sustainability implications must be addressed.

 > **_DISCLAIMER:_** This blog post generated an estimated xx CO2*

 *This is a high level estimate based on a limited amount of factors:

 - A portion of the embodied carbon of my Dell laptop
 - A portion of the embodied carbon of VSCode (the text editor I used)
 - Power consumption of the laptop for approximately 10 hours